webpro/jaguarundi/README.md

 * the length of the checksum in the filename (here: `8`, max: `32`)
 * the files to be concatenated and optimized (e.g. in development there is an extra debug.css that should not be included)
 * the order of the files to be concatenated
+* the tags surrounding the `<link>` or `<script>` elements (here: `<!--##OPTIMIZE_CSS##-->`)

 The `build.xml` and `build.properties` file are the files you should modify.
 The `optimize.xml` file containing `<macrodef>`s (to be used as Ant tasks) is meant to be included in existing build scripts.
-Of course, you can also the provided files as a starting point and work from there.
+Of course, you can also use the provided files as a starting point and work from there.

-By the way, all source files are first copied to a distribution folder before being processed.
+## Ideas for improvement

+* Ant task to optimize images (using e.g. PNGOUT).
+* Ant task to minify HTML.
+* Provide the option to automatically resolve an ordered fileset within the wrapping tags (no need to provide a `<filelist>`).
+* Provide option to choose the minifyer lib for Javascript and CSS (separately).
+* For various features, provide configuration settings and/or command-line options.

+Have more or better ideas?
+Tell me about it!
+I'm happy to try and implement yours or even better, accept your pull requests.

+## Contact details

+[Lars Kappert](mailto:lars@webpro.nl), [WebPro](http://webpro.nl).
+You can also follow me on Twitter: [@webprolific](http://twitter.com/webprolific).

+## Jaguawhat?

+The name of this project is arbitrarily taken from a wild cat species.
+It is a flexible animal; an agile climber and a good swimmer.

+## License

+Copyright (c) 2011 Lars Kappert, WebPro.
+This software is licensed under the MIT License.